Justice Entry 05 of 25

 Objective reality requires separating allegation, evidence, finding, and consequence.
 An allegation is a claim that something happened.
 Evidence supports or weakens the claim.
 A finding is a responsible judgment after evidence and procedure.
 Consequence follows from the finding.
 When these are collapsed, justice becomes unstable.
 Accusation becomes guilt, or procedural delay becomes denial.

-Reciprocity is essential.
+Reciprocity is central.
 If you were the victim, you would want the process to take your claim seriously and protect you from retaliation.
 If you were accused, you would want to know the charge, see the evidence, answer it, and be judged by a fair authority.
 If you were the public, you would want dangerous people restrained and innocent people protected.
 Role reversal reveals why due process must be both humane and rigorous.

 Integrity requires procedures to be known before the case where possible.
 Changing standards to reach a desired result teaches that procedure is theater.
 Families, schools, workplaces, courts, and public institutions should have clear processes for serious accusations.
 The more serious the consequence, the more serious the procedure should be.